Article Read Time

 Beware: Readers belong to Medium.
 Your audience lives inside their ecosystem.
 You can’t export them, and monetization depends on their rules.

-When Medium wins
+When Medium wins:

 - You’re building topical authority and want search traffic on specific themes.